eNMS-automation/eNMS/docs/services/default_services.rst

 Netmiko Validation Service
 --------------------------

-Uses Netmiko to validate the state of a device, in a workflow (see the ``Workflow`` section for examples about how it is used).
+Uses Netmiko to send commands to a device and validates the output to determine the state of that device.
+See the ``Workflow`` section for examples of how it is used in a workflow.
 The list of drivers is built upon netmiko ``CLASS_MAPPER_BASE`` in ``ssh_dispatcher.py`` (https://github.com/ktbyers/netmiko/blob/develop/netmiko/ssh_dispatcher.py#L69).

 There is a ``command`` field and a ``pattern`` field. eNMS will check if the expected pattern can be found in the output of the command.
 The values for a ``pattern`` field can also be a regular expression.